junaid-kazi/my-first-repository/README.md

 # my-first-repository
-this is my first repository on github
+This is my first repository on github, add your cool code here.